mmmarinho/levels-of-realism-ijcars2020/README.md

 # Installation
 This installation has been tested on Windows 10 64 bit.

+## Hardware requirements
+This code was tested on a NVIDIA RTX 2070.
+The code will automatically assign one model for each available GPU.

 ## Python 3.7
 Download Python 3.7 x64
 https://www.python.org/downloads/windows/